Fiori-Tracker/fiori-tracker.github.io/docs/specification-records.md

 2. While the support team resolves issues with systems.
 The team can use them to verify the expected system configuration.

+With Fiori Tracker, you can manage all your specification records through the [FT Applications app](features/apps.md))

 In addition to Specification records, Fiori Tracker suite leverages two more types of records:

 1. ["As-is"](as-is.md)